unologin/unologin.github.io/public-api-doc.md

 ## Authentication

 To authenticate with the API, populate the ```X-API-KEY``` header with your API key in every request.
-You can obtain an API key in your app dashboard in the "API Access" tab.
+You can obtain an API key in your app settings in the "access" tab.

 The following examples may omit the API key for brevity.
 Be sure to **provide your API key with every request**.